ic2019/group_project2/README.md

   3. Create a local postgresql database named _fortune500_db_ and run [SQL Schema](fortune500/misc/Scripts/schema.sql) to create a schema for this project.

-  4. Change to project folder _cd group2_project_
+  4. Change to project folder _cd group2_project\fortune500_

-  6. Update _fortune500\config.py_  with your Quandl API key and postgres local username and password.
+  6. Update _config.py_  with your Quandl API key and postgres local username and password.

-  7. Update _fortune500\static\js\config.js_ with your Quandl API key and Mapbox API Key.
+  7. Update _static\js\config.js_ with your Quandl API key and Mapbox API Key.

-  8. Run _python fortune500\app.py_
+  8. Run _python app.py_